 Round off the Thai leg of your adventure with a few days on gorgeous little Tao.
 Take a boat trip to the best snorkelling and kayaking spots as well as Koh Nang Yuan with its dazzling beach.
 Then travel back to crazy Bangkok for one last night out.
 Fly from Bangkok to Denpasar International Airport (DPS) to arrive in time for the first day of your Bali itinerary.

-Days 1 - 2: Kuta.
-Kick off your Bali adventure with a couple of days in lively Kuta.
-Check out spectacular Uluwatu and Tanah Lot Temples, take a surf lesson, have lunch in the Monkey Forest and sample some of the famously crazy Kuta nightlife.
+Days 1 - 2: Canggu.
+Kick off your Bali adventure with a couple of days in lively Canggu.
+Check out spectacular Uluwatu and Tanah Lot Temples, take a surf lesson, have lunch in the Monkey Forest and sample some of the famously crazy Canggu nightlife.

 Days 4 - 5: Ubud.
 Visit Ubud primary school and prepare to have your heart stolen by the friendly kids, head to Tegenungan Waterfall for a swim, visit the plantation where the world’s most expensive coffee is made and wander through the terraced rice fields.